Fulde-Ferrell superfluids in an asymmetric three-component Fermi Gas: FF pair for strong SOC

 The results for the two choices of $\mu_{12}$ discussed above are very similar to those for the weak SOC case presented in the previous section.
 However, when $\mu_{12}$ is chosen to intersect the double-well structure in the lower spin-orbit-coupled band, no analogue exists in the weak SOC regime.
 This parameter configuration thus represents a unique feature of the strong SOC case.

 Fig.~\ref{Stronge}(c1) shows that when $\mu_{12}$ intersects the double-well structure, two first-component-dominated states are generated, labeled by the green solid circle ``a" and the green open circle ``c".
 Meanwhile, $\mu_3$ gives rise to two possible states, marked by the purple open circle ``b" and the purple solid circle ``d".
 The ``a" and ``d" states can form a pair with a finite net pairing momentum $q_1$, as these two states have opposite group velocities.
 For the same reason, the ``b" and ``c" states can form a pair with a finite net pairing momentum $q_2$.
-The combination of these two distinct pairs gives rise to a new FF state with a pairing momentum $Q_x=(q_1+q_2)/2$ in order to minimize the energy.
+The { composition} of these two distinct pairs gives rise to a new FF state with a pairing momentum $Q_x=(q_1+q_2)/2$ in order to minimize the energy.
 We name this new state the CFF state.
 The phase diagram shown in Fig.~\ref{Stronge}(c2) indicates that the CFF phase can exist over a wide range of $\mu_3$.
-A distinct feature of the CFF phase is that the pairing momentum $Q_x$remains constant ($Q_x=-1.47$ for the parameters in Fig.~\ref{Stronge}(c2)) throughout the entire region where it exists.
+A distinct feature of the CFF phase is that the pairing momentum $Q_x$ remains constant ($Q_x=-1.47$ for the parameters in Fig.~\ref{Stronge}(c2)) throughout the entire region where it exists.
 We have checked other values of the chemical potential $\mu_{12}$ that cut through the double-well structure and found that the CFF phase consistently exhibits $Q_x=-1.47$.
 In the CFF phase, an increase in $\mu_3$ causes the momenta $k_x$ of the ``b" and ``d" states to expand symmetrically in opposite directions.
 Consequently, $q_1$ in the pair formed by the ``a" and ``d" states increases by an amount exactly equal to the decrease in $q_2$ in the pair formed by the ``b" and ``c" states.
-As a result, the average pairing momentum $Q_x=(q_1+q_2)/2$ remains invariant as $\mu_3$ varies.
+As a result, the average pairing momentum $Q_x=(q_1+q_2)/2$ remains invariant as $\mu_3$ varies. { If we consider a negative strong SOC strength ($\alpha=-3$), the pairing momentum $Q_x$ in the CFF phase shifts to a positive value $Q_x=1.47$. }

-We interpret the CFF phase as arising from a composite FF pair.
-The two third-component states, ``b" and ``d", induced by $\mu_3$, form a composite third-component state with an average momentum of zero ($k_x=0$).
-Meanwhile, the two first-component-dominated states, ``a" and ``c", generated by $\mu_{12}$, form a composite first-component state whose average momentum corresponds to the location of the left minimum in the double-well structure.
-These two composite states then bind to form a composite FF pair, and consequently the pairing momentum becomes the left-minimum momentum of the lower spin-orbit-coupled band.